MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/query-api/index.md

 ---
 title: "Query API | Microsoft Docs"
-description: The Query API is a component of the Bing Spatial Data Services that can be used to query a data source for information about entities in that data source. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The section overview page for the Query API, a component of the Bing Spatial Data Services that can be used to query a data source for information about entities in that data source. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""